oVirt/ovirt-site/source/feature/commandcoordinator.html.md

 ### Command Executor Framework

-The command executor framework is build on top of the new methods introduced in command coordinator.
+The command executor framework is build on top of the new methods introduced in CommandCoordinator.
 A command can be submitted to the command executor to be run in a separate thread and the command can provide a CommandCallBack which as callback methods that the command executor will invoke at various points in the lifecycle of the command.

 #### Submit a command to CommandExecutor